Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Additional Method Details

 \subsection{Compression Ablation Study}

-This section provides comprehensive ablation studies for the compression pipeline summarized in \Cref{subsec:comm_implications}.
+This section provides comprehensive ablation studies supporting the codec selection summarized in \Cref{app:compression}.
 We analyze: (1) component contributions to compression ratio, (2) sparse representation format choices, (3) full algorithm comparison with Pareto analysis, and (4) per-model variations.

 \paragraph{Methodology.} We measured compression performance on sparse delta checkpoints from 14 experiments across 3 model families (Qwen2.5, Gemma3, LLaMA3.2), with 20 checkpoint files per experiment (5 evenly-spaced steps $\times$ 4 seeds).
 We tested 6 sparse representations $\times$ 5 compression algorithms = 30 combinations, yielding 8,100 total measurements.
 Timing measurements used 1 warmup + 3 measurement iterations on an AMD EPYC 7763 processor, with verification that decompress(compress(x)) == x for all.